andrewbaxter/openfdap/source/openfdap/readme.md

   Each rule is a pair, with the first element being a path made up of `string` and `wildcard` segments that's matched against the path of a request, and the second element being the allowed actions at that path.

+  You can also add application entries to an identical `fdap_user` tree at the root of the database, to manage fdap access dynamically.
+Config-defined access has priority over database-defined access.

 # Setting the config

 Make sure you create a root/admin user in the config above.